 If you live in a soft water area, chances are you’ll find it a lot easier to transition to any kind of solid shampoo.
 The lack of minerals (usually calcium and magnesium), means that you’re less likely to get a waxy buildup in your hair and so the difference between liquid and solid shampoo won’t feel so bad.

 However, in hard water areas, where magnesium and calcium levels are higher, it can be a different story.
-The same minerals that cause limescale buildup in your kettle and on your shower head can wreak havoc with your hair care, too.
+The same minerals that cause limescale buildup in your kettle can wreak havoc with your hair care, too.
 You’ll probably find that liquid shampoo lathers less easily in hard water, and this can be made worse by the fact that solid shampoos don’t lather as readily as liquids in the first place.

 In hard water areas, the soap in your shampoo bar can cling to the minerals in the water, then leave a waxy residue on your hair.
-But don’t worry, there are some ways to combat this!
+But don’t worry, there are ways to combat this…

 Apple cider vinegar rinse